Diana Finda Konomanyi: Personal life

 Diana is the first child of her father Fatoma Decius Konomanyi, with several siblings whom she helped raised as the eldest child of her father.
 She is a mother to one beautiful daughter, Zaianab Daine Ghandour and two beautiful grandchildren.
 Apart from these, she is a mother to several others, and aunty, a cousin and social counsellor.

 On August 18, 2013 Diana Finda Konomanyi celebrated her wedding to Alie Kabbah, an ethnic Mandingo, and a Sierra Leonean human right activist based in the United States, in a traditional and Islamic wedding ceremony in Koidu town attended my many senior Sierra Leonean government officials.
-In her quest for further education, Diana recently completed a Master's Degree in International Affairs (MIA) from King's College London and also attended the London College of Fashion in Tottenham London.
+In her quest for further education, Diana completed a Master's Degree in International Affairs (MIA) from King's College London and also attended the London College of Fashion in Tottenham London.